ShadowWlkr/CSCI-3610-001---Secure-Coding/README.md

   - If this happens during testing, you can manually unblock yourself:
     1. Press **Win + R**, type `regedit`, and press Enter.
     2. Navigate to the registry path used by the app and remove your entry from the **Blocked Users** list.
     ⚠️ Only do this for testing.
-In a real deployment, blocked users would remain blocked at the server side.
+In a real deployment, blocked users would remain blocked on the server side, and you would need to implement a proper workaround similar to how they would be handled in production.

 - **Testing Credentials**
   - Default username: **`Mohg, Lord of Blood`**